Kronuz/ColorHighlight/README.md

 ## Configuration

 - You can disable live highlight directly from the command palette:
-  `ColorHighlight: Disable Color Highlight`
+  `Color Highlight: Disable Color Highlight`

 - Open settings using the command palette:
-  `Preferences: ColorHighlight Settings - User`
+  `Preferences: Color Highlight Settings - User`

 - Gutter icons can be switched among three flavors (or disabled) by using the `gutter_icon` setting: